ibm-cloud-docs/Registry/registry_notices_ibcr.md

 The registry has been a part of {{site.data.keyword.containerlong_notm}} since its inception in June 2015. {{site.data.keyword.IBM_notm}} announced that the {{site.data.keyword.registrylong}} is live as a separate offering within the {{site.data.keyword.cloud_notm}} platform.
 {: shortdesc}

+The original announcement was published on 28 June 2017.
+{: note}

 The registry is your location to safely store and share [Docker](https://docs.docker.com/reference/cli/docker/){: external} images in a multi-tenant, highly available, and scalable private image registry that is hosted and managed by {{site.data.keyword.IBM_notm}}.
 [Get started](/docs/Registry?topic=Registry-getting-started) by setting up your own image namespace and push Docker images to your namespace.